 The Merger Guidelines state that if users of a certain product, both inside and outside Japan, are conducting business without segregating domestic and foreign suppliers, even if the prices have been raised in Japan, users in Japan will be able to substitute those products with products from overseas suppliers, which may result in lowering of prices in Japan.
 In such a case, the geographical scope has been determined across the border.
-For example, in the cases announced in 2016 involving the merger of Intel Corporation and Altera Corporation and the merger of Denali Holdings Inc. and EMC Corporation, the JFTC defined the relevant market as being worldwide.
+For example, in the case of Nippon Dynawave Packaging's acquisition of Weyerhaeuser NR Company's business of manufacturing and sales of liquid packaging board ("LPB") (announced in 2017), the JFTC defined the geographic range of the LPB market as being worldwide, on the ground that users of the LPB are able to purchase such products from all over the world without much cost or import duties, and that the distance factors have only a minor impact on LPB price.